Central England Co-operative: The Co-operative Travel

 From the late 2000s onwards, Central England Co-operative had 3.5% stake in a joint venture travel agent called The Co-operative Travel, which was owned by The Co-operative Group and Thomas Cook Group.
 Involvement in the joint venture came to an end in 2016 when Central England Co-operative (along with The Co-operative Group) were bought out by Thomas Cook.
 After that, Central England Co-operative continued to directly manage 21 former Anglia Co-operative travel shops, many of which were co-located in former Westgate premises.
 In 2020 it transferred 16 of its remaining branches to Midcounties Co-operative and closed the rest.

 Westgate Opticians

-The Society had been providing general ophthalmic services for over 40 years, through branches in Peterborough, St. Neots and Hunstanton.
+The society had been providing general ophthalmic services for over 40 years, through branches in Peterborough, St. Neots and Hunstanton.
 Trading as Westgate Opticians, it carried out more than 200 eye examinations each week until the closure of the Beale's Department Store in Peterborough in 2020.

+Florist services

+Central England Co-operative operated 9 florists shops located throughout the former Midlands Co-operative trading area.